-French Quarter Ghost or History Walking Tour–We love booking “ghost” walking tours in historic cities.
+New Orleans Ghost Tour–We love booking “ghost” walking tours in historic cities.
 During these tours, you learn so much history, and in New Orleans, you start to understand why it’s considered one of the most haunted cities in the world!

-Plantation Tour–There are numerous plantations surround New Orleans.
-Consider visiting Oak Alley Plantation, Houma’s House, or Laura Plantation.
+Visit New Orleans Plantations–There are numerous plantations surrounding New Orleans.
+Consider visiting Oak Alley Plantation, Houma’s House, or Evergreen Plantation.
 There are several tour companies that will pick you up and do all of the driving for you!
 Now that makes for a relaxing day!

 Garden District Walking Tour–I love strolling through the Garden District dreaming of which mansion I would choose if I won the lottery.
 LOL!
 Take a self-guided walking tour like this one, or sign up for one of the many guided tours using this link.
-If you opt for the self-guided tour, check out our post 3 Days In New Orleans for information on getting to the Garden District.
+If you opt for the self-guided tour, check out our New Orleans itinerary for information on getting to the Garden District.

 3. Visit a Cemetery

 I know, I know, you must be thinking a cemetery, really?
 I’m serious though, the cemeteries in New Orleans are incredible and are always on our “must-do” list.
-Book a tour into St. Louis Cemetery No. 1 to hear stories of the infamous VooDoo Queen, Marie Laveau.
+Take a New Orleans Cemetery Tour into St. Louis Cemetery No. 1 to hear stories of the infamous Voodoo Queen, Marie Laveau.
 You will have the opportunity to see her grave as well as hear many other haunting stories from the city of the dead.